The Balkan Geographic Imaginary

 Welcome, Prof. Zdenko Mandušić!

-Prof. Zdenko Mandušić will be joining the Slavic Department in Fall 2020!
+Prof. Zdenko Mandušić joined the Slavic Department in Fall 2020!

 Prof. Mandušić researches and teaches Russian and South Slavic cinemas, film theory, East European art and culture after communism, and the articulation of nationalism in literature and films.
 In particular, his writing focuses on issues of cinematic authenticity, reality effects, the imaginary conceptualization of technology, and the influence of discourse on the production and reception of art.
 He is currently working on a book project, titled Restoring Truth: The Documentary Turn in Soviet Cinema After Stalin, which focuses on the mobilization of documentary elements in Soviet fiction films of the 1950s and 1960s.
 This project correlates the visual strategies of feature-length films with the discourse on the divide between documentary and fiction aesthetics during the post-Stalinist revitalization of Soviet cinema.
 In his next book, Mandušić will examine the representation of history in contemporary Russian and post-Yugoslav cinema and literature, addressing the function of novels and films as de facto sites of historical (re-)narrativization.

 Alex Averbuch has published in a Russian poetry review a block of poems written by his UofT students as part of the Russian language course he taught at the Slavic Department.

 A collection of poems by our graduate student, Alex Averbuch, from his recent book "The testimony of the fourth person" was published in French translation in the Swiss literary journal "La Revue de Belles-Lettres."